geopic/store-buddy/README.md

 # store-buddy

 **store-buddy** is a portable, type-safe and well-documented wrapper for [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) and [sessionStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage).

-- Use _one_ reference to a stored item in localStorage or sessionStorage across your entire project!

-- Ensure that the stored item's type and/or object structure is not changed, to prevent unexpected behaviour and bugs!
+Use _one_ reference to a stored item in localStorage or sessionStorage across your entire project, while ensuring that the stored item's type and/or object structure is not changed, to prevent unexpected behaviour and bugs.

 ## Installation